-In the context of the enhancement of teaching and learning, the shift towards open educational practice (OEP) is significant and allows teachers to develop and innovative practice which we will explore further below.
-Cronin (2017) includes in the description of OEP a broad range of practices involving open pedagogies and open sharing of teaching experience.
-The Cape Town Declaration (2007) emphasised the importance of 'open sharing of teaching practices that empower educators to benefit from the best ideas of their colleagues' as a form of open educational practice.
-The potential of OEP to transform and (re)professionalise teaching and learning by enabling effective pedagogy and increasing digital capacity is also one response to contemporary calls to modernise and transform higher education (HE).
+In the context of the enhancement of teaching and learning, the shift towards open educational practice (OEP) is significant.
+Cronin (2017) includes in the OEP descriptor a broad range of practices that include the creation, use, and reuse of open educational resources (OER) as well as open pedagogies and open sharing of teaching practices.
+The potential of OEP to transform and (re)professionalise teaching and learning by enabling effective pedagogy and increasing digital capacity is of relevance within the current emphasis on modernising and transforming higher education (HE).
+For example, Weller (2014:11) gives this example of a course that exemplifies OEP: